nicumicle/simple-jwt-login/simple-jwt-login/README.md

 The Auth codes contains 3 parts:
 1. Authentication Key: This is the actual code that you have to add in the request.
 2. WordPress new User Role: can be used when you want to create multiple user types with the create user endpoint.
 If you leave it blank, the value configured in the 'Register Settings' will be used.
 3. Expiration Date: This allows you to set an expiration date for you auth codes.
 The format is `Y-M-D H:m:s'.
 Example : 2020-12-24 23:00:00.
-If you leave it blank, it will never expired.
+If you leave it blank, it will never expire.

 Expiration date format: year-month-day hours:minutes:seconds